The College of Social Sciences, Mathematics and Education (CSSME)

 With respect to mentoring, CSSME offers students the opportunity to interact with faculty in small classes

 .
 The college faculty members are all outstanding teachers who employ state-of-the-art teaching methodologies and experiential learning opportunities across all majors.
-Ninety-two percent of our faculty members have earned terminal degrees, and all are experienced and professionally qualified.
+Ninety percent of our faculty members have earned terminal degrees, and all are experienced and professionally qualified.
 Our faculty serve as guides and career mentors, acting as professional role models in their relationships with students both in and out of class.

 In the area of experiential learning, CSSME offers a variety of internships